Study in Canada vs Australia - Which is better?

 Location

 Another drawcard for students choosing Canada as a study destination is its magnificent natural features, from which it has earned its nickname, the Great White North.
 The expansive, lush wilderness covered in snow is a wonder for many from dry regions.
 On the other hand, Australia's terrain consists mainly of a low plateau with deserts, rangelands, mountain ranges, and beaches.
-So if you're searching for surf and lots of sun, you'll probably prefer Australia.
+So if you're searching for surf and lots of sun, you'll probably prefer Oz.

 Canada or Australia?

 Now that we've examined all the different elements regarding education in Canada and Australia, we'll let you decide whether you'll be hitting the books up north or Down Under.
 Canadian qualifications are valued across the globe.
-The country's high academic principles and stringent quality control guarantee an education bound to open doors for your career advancement.
-A Canadian degree is equal to one from the United States or Commonwealth countries.
-While education would be equally as good in Australia, this, along with the cost of living, is notably more expensive for international students.
+The country's high academic principles and stringent quality control guarantee an education bound to open doors for career advancement.
+A Canadian degree equals one from the United States or Commonwealth countries.
+While education would be equally good in Australia, this, along with the cost of living, is notably more expensive for international students.
 It would be wise to take stock of your academic and lifestyle needs before you choose a country to study in.
 The factors above should help you weigh up the options.

 How Can I Get My Student Permit Faster?